Read Greenhouse Sports’ Annual Review 2014-15

 2014-15 was another year of growth and progress for Greenhouse Sports.
 We welcomed seven new mainstream school partners, while two of our established partners added second sports programmes to complement existing provision.
 We continued to grow as an organisation, helping more and more young people in London reach their full potential.

-- We operated 50 Sport for Development programmes, 36 mainstream secondary school programmes, 10 special educational needs school programmes and four community clubs.
+- We operated 50 Sport for Development programmes, 36 in mainstream secondary schools, 10 special educational needs school programmes and four community clubs.

 - We worked with 8,000 young people and delivered 50,000 hours of coaching.